CDCgov/prime-simplereport-site/pages/home.md

 * **How should I report instead?**

-    * Contact your PHA to confirm reporting requirements and the reporting methods available to you.
+    * Contact your public health agency to confirm reporting requirements and the reporting methods available to you.

 * **Whom can I contact if I have more questions?**